-Honoring Marilyn Pitman’s Unwavering Commitment to Women and Children
+Honoring Merlyn Pittman’s Unwavering Commitment to Women and Children

 We are dedicated to the advancement of women’s financial and social independence at Global Women Power.
 As part of our Meet Our Sheroes series, we illuminate the lives of extraordinary women who serve as sources of motivation and inspiration.
-Today, we introduce you to Marilyn Pitman, founder of Chest of Hope, whose remarkable journey is one of resilience, compassion, and unwavering determination..
+Today, we introduce you to Merlyn Pittman, founder of Chest of Hope, whose remarkable journey is one of resilience, compassion, and unwavering determination..

-The narrative of Marilyn Pitman commences on the island of Trinidad and Tobago.
+The narrative of Merlyn Pittman commences on the island of Trinidad and Tobago.
 Following her 18th birthday, she relocated to the United States, where she encountered the numerous obstacles that accompany being an immigrant in a foreign land.
-Marilyn recalls, “Being an immigrant woman, I faced them and conquered them all,”.”
+Merlyn recalls, “Being an immigrant woman, I faced them and conquered them all,”.”
 During those formative years, she pursued employment opportunities such as house cleaning in order to support her small daughter and maintain financial stability.
-It was Marilyn’s daughter who motivated her to exert herself more.
+It was Merlyn’s daughter who motivated her to exert herself more.
 She returned to school and completed her college education in order to serve as a role model and lead by example.
 Subsequently, she secured employment as a corporate travel agent.
 However, destiny had even more ambitious plans for her.

 Category :